TITLE 77: PUBLIC HEALTH

 A) A list of all drugs and equipment required for each type of System vehicle;

-B) Procedures for obtaining replacements at System hospitals;
+B) Procedures for obtaining replacements at System hospitals; and

-3) Personnel Requirements for EMTs
+3) Personnel Requirements for EMS Personnel

-A) Minimum staffing for each type and level of vehicle;
+A) Minimum staffing for each type and level of vehicle; and

-B) Guidelines for EMT patient interaction;
+B) Guidelines for EMS Personnel patient interaction.

 A) The Regional Standing Medical Orders;

-5) Communications standards and protocols including:
+5) Communications standards and protocols, including:

-A) The information contained in the System Program Plan relating to the requirements of Sections 515.410(a)(1), (2), (3) and (4) and 515.390(b) and (g) of this Part;
+A) The information contained in the System Program Plan relating to the requirements of Sections 515.410(a)(1), (2), (3) and (4) and 515.390(b) and (c);

 B) Protocols ensuring that physician direction and voice orders to EMS vehicle personnel and other hospitals participating in the System are provided from the operational control point of the Resource or Associate Hospital;

-D) Protocols defining when an ECRN should contact a physician;
+D) Protocols defining when an ECRN should contact a physician; and

-7) Data collection and evaluation methods that include:
+8) Data collection and evaluation methods that include:

-m) A F4written protocol for the bypassing of or diversion toF2 a F4hospital, trauma center or Regional trauma center other than the nearest hospital, Regional trauma center or trauma center unless the medical benefits to the patient reasonably expected from the provision of appropriate medical treatment at a more distant facility outweigh the increased risks to the patient from transport to the more distant facility, or the transport is in accordance with the System's protocols for patient choice or refusal.F2 (Section 3.20(c)(5) of the Act) The bypass status policy should include a statement that for any life-threatening condition a patient may be transported to the closest facility, whether or not that facility is on bypass status.
+m) Written protocols for the bypassing of or diversion to any hospital, trauma center or regional trauma center, STEMI center, Comprehensive Stroke Center, Primary Stroke Center, Acute Stroke-Ready Hospital or Emergent Stroke Ready Hospital, which provide that a person shall not be transported to a facility other than the nearest hospital, regional trauma center or trauma center, STEMI center, Comprehensive Stroke Center, Primary Stroke Center, Acute Stroke-Ready Hospital or Emergent Stroke Ready Hospital unless the medical benefits to the patient reasonably expected from the provision of appropriate medical treatment at a more distant facility outweigh the increased risks to the patient from transport to the more distant facility, or the transport is in accordance with the System's protocols for patient choice or refusal.
+(Section 3.20(c)(5) of the Act) The bypass status policy shall include criteria to address how the hospital will manage pre-hospital patients with life threatening conditions within the hospital's then-current capabilities while the hospital is on bypass status.
 In addition, a hospital can declare a resource limitation, which is further outlined in the System Plan, for the following conditions:

 1) There are no critical or monitored beds available in the hospital; or